 |Gonzalo Ramirez||President, Faculty Senate|

 |Raymond Richardson||Vice President of University Advancement|

-The university is home to the Rhodes Family Institute of Undergraduate Research which is central to an effort to formalize the natural phenomenon of “co-discovery“ that has taken place between LCU faculty and students for many years.
-Research spanning across all disciplines has been highlighted by a 10-year record of having large cohorts of students presenting at National Conference on Undergraduate Research (NCUR).
-In spring 2019, 16 students were invited to present at NCUR and were accompanied by 11 faculty mentors.
+The university is home to the Rhodes Family Institute of Undergraduate Research, which is central to an effort to formalize the natural phenomenon of “co-discovery“ that has taken place between LCU faculty and students for many years.
+Research spanning all academic disciplines has been highlighted by a 10-year record of having large cohorts of students presenting at National Conference on Undergraduate Research (NCUR).
+In spring 2019, 14 students were invited to present at NCUR and were accompanied by 6 faculty mentors.
 Presentations included “John Philip Sousa: America’s First King” by Landon Camp; “Woman and their Appointments to Boards in Higher Education” by Brittany Michaleson; and “Isolation and Characterization of Sucralose Metabolizing Microorganisms” by Mary Woody.

 LCU Athletics has a long tradition of competition.
 While members of the NAIA, university teams garnered 14 National Championships, many in track and cross country, two in Baseball in 1983 and 2009, and one in women’s softball during its inaugural season on the campus in 2008.

 The University transitioned to NCAA Division II in the shortest time possible, adding competitive cheer, and winning two national championships in women's basketball—one in 2016 and again this past spring in 2019.

 As the fall 2019 season began, the Chaps and Lady Chaps are now competing in the Lone Star Conference—one of the nation's toughest NCAA Div II conferences.